nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/authentication-and-user-management-tutorials/how-to-assign-a-task-to-the-user-manager.md

     value: "@{CurrentUser[\"user:manager\"]}"
 ```

 - Create the associated Event Handler, on the `Document Created` event for `File` document type.
+In our scenario, `CurrentUser` corresponds to the document creator (`dc:creator`)

 ### Generate the Workflow Task Layouts